jiun264/RL_final_ue4/README.md

 - Provides a customizable environment for training and evaluation.

 ## Introduction

-This repository provides instructions and code for working with the **hitgub** project.
+training an ai agent with dqn to find a door in realisticroom enviroment This repository provides instructions and code for working with the **gitgub** project.
 The project utilizes a **3070ti** GPU and **CUDNN 8.6** for accelerated performance.
 This document outlines the steps to set up the necessary dependencies and get started with the project.

 ## Installation